 Between 1992 and 1995 Paul served as Assistant Corporation Counsel for the City of New York in both the Torts and Family Law Divisions.
 In the Torts Division, he defended New York City and its agencies against all types of lawsuits, including personal injury, property damage, false arrest, and police brutality cases.

 In the Family Court Division, he prosecuted juveniles accused of committing crimes and appeared several times before Judge Judith Scheinlein (“Judge Judy”) back when she was a Judge in Manhattan Family Court.

 Paul also holds an MBA (with honors).
 Prior to becoming an attorney he was a senior credit analyst for major textile companies and bank subsidiaries.
 He was also the President of the” Downtown Group”, a New York association of credit managers and credit officers in the textile industry.

 While working in the textile industry, he also served as an Arbitrator for the American Arbitration Society.

 Paul is a founding member and past President of the Manhattan Family Court Bar Association, a Specialty Bar Association which is part of the New York State Bar Association.

-He was the longest running president in the history of the Association, having served in that capacity for over 10 years, and is still active in the association, currently serving as its Treasurer.
+He was the longest running president in the history of the Association, having served in that capacity for over 10 years.

-In the evening, he gives back to the community by representing people in Small Claims Court in Manhattan, Brooklyn, or Queens counties.
+In the evening, he gives back to the community by representing people in Small Claims Court in Manhattan, Brooklyn, Staten Island courts.

 Paul has many other hobbies and interests.
 He is rapidly becoming an expert on internet marketing and search engine optimization.
 He has been practicing Wing Chun, a Chinese Martial Art based upon taoist principles since 2005.